davidtchiu/davidtchiu.github.io/teaching/cs161/hwkF.blackjack.enums/index.md

     ***************************
     AI: <club,2> <club,K> <spade,5> <club,A> (18)
     Player: <diamond,10> <heart,8> (18)

+    Play again (y/n)?
     ```

 #### Optional Extensions

 If you're finished and are looking for a challenge, consider the following extensions.

-**Mild (and makes you look cool):** Pack everything up as I showed in the slides, into a single runnable package.
+**Mild (and it's cool):** Pack everything up as I showed in the slides, into a single runnable package.
 Choose an icon for your BlackJack "app" and create a clickable icon in your Applications folder to start your game.

-**Medium:** You might think about how you would save and restore a session.
-Let's say I've already started a game, and I currently have three cards, and the dealer has not revealed.
-I want to be able to type "save" and come back later.
-What do you need to store to a file so that this game can be restored at a later time?

-**Medium:** Keep track of the list of top ten players.
-Your game would have to start by asking the player for their name.
-Use a file to store the list of top ten players by the number of games they've won.

-**Medium:** Keep track of currency and bets.
-When the game starts, a user begins with some amount of money.
+**Medium:** Keep track of bets.
+When the game starts, a user begins with some fixed amount of money (holdings).
 At the beginning of each game before any cards are dealt, let the user place a bet.
 Do not allow this bet to exceed the user's balance (keep asking them to place a different bet until this condition is met).
 Then play a game.
-If the user wins, they receive the bet amount, and if they lose, they lose the bet.
-Don't just terminate the program after the game ends.
-Ask the user if they'd like to continue playing.
-If "yes" is entered, the start a new game, and terminate if "no" is entered or if the user's balance is zero.
-(This is even more fun if you could tie it in with the Top-10 list and with the "game saving" option mentioned above.)
+If the user wins, they receive the bet amount added to their holdings, and if they lose, subtract their bet from their holdings.
+(This is even more fun if you could tie it in with the Top-10 list and with the "game saving" option mentioned below.)

+**Mild:** Instead of "hitting" or "holding," a player can also "double down" immediately after they receive their first two cards and after the dealer's top card has been revealed.
+You do this by doubling your original bet (if you have sufficient funding) and receiving just one additional card —-- after which the player is automatically required to "hold."
+Typically, this is done when the dealer is showing a weak top card (6 or below) and the player has a 10 or 11 value --- i.e., chances are high that the player would end up with a 20 or 21.
+(Implementing this extension only makes sense after you've implemented "money and bets")

+**Medium:** Keep track of the list of top ten players in a file.
+Your game would have to start by asking the player for their name.
+Use a file to store the list of top ten players by the number of games they've won.
+Display the top 10 after each game has ended.

+**Spicy:** What would it take to save and restore a player's entire session?
+Let's say I've already started a game, and I currently have three cards, and the dealer has not revealed.
+I want to be able to type `"save"` and come back later.
+What do you need to store to a file so that this game can be restored at a later time?
+Don't forget to save the current state of the deck too!
+You'll likely also need to support a command `"load"` that reads the file to restore the game state!

-**Spicy:** Allow the user to split a hand by inputting the command split from the terminal.
+**Spicy:** Allow the user to "split a hand" by inputting the command, `"split"` from the terminal.
 Splitting can only occur when a hand contains two cards, and they both carry the same face value.
 If this condition does not hold, then you must reject the action, and continue playing the hand.
 If a split can occur, the current hand is split into two, each with just one of the cards from the original hand.
 The dealer then deals a card to both hands so that they each have two cards once more.
 Then the user plays and finishes a game on first hand, before finishing a game on the second hand.
 Yes, it is possible for an already-split hand to split again, if the second card is once again a duplicate.
 Hint: Use an ArrayList of hands.

 #### Program Defensively